OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 At this point we have expressed all of the parallelism in the example code and the compiler has parallelized it for an accelerator device.
-Analyzing the performance of this code may yield surprising results on some accelerators, however.
+Analyzing the performance of this code may yield surprising results on some accelerators.
 The results below demonstrate the performance of this code on 1 - 16 CPU threads on an AMD Threadripper CPU and an NVIDIA Volta V100 GPU using both implementations above.
 The *y axis* for figure 3.1 is execution time in seconds, so smaller is better.
 For the two OpenACC versions, the bar is